Hide Apps on iPhone

 Preparing Your iPhone Before Trading It In

-Can someone find hidden apps in iPhone Storage settings?
+Can hidden apps still be found in iPhone Settings?

-1-2 sentences.
-Yes, all installed apps appear in Settings > General > iPhone Storage regardless of hiding method.
+Yes, all installed apps remain visible in Settings > General > iPhone Storage regardless of which hiding method you use.